-The Audit, Governance and Risk Committee is chaired by David L Rose and includes J Michael Judin and Cleopatra S Ntshingila, all of whom are independent non-executive directors with the skills, expertise and experience as required in terms of King IV.
-Executive directors Merrick Abel and Raphael Sack and Desmond C Seaton attended by invitation.
+The Audit, Governance and Risk Committee is chaired by DL Rose and included JM Judin and CS Ntshingila during the course of the 2019 financial year.
+The committee currently comprises DL Rose (Chairman), B Kali, and LM Maisela all of whom together have the skills, expertise and experience as required in terms of King IV.
+Executive directors M Abel and R Sack attend by invitation.

-The Committee meets at least twice a year and convenes additional meetings if required.
-Attendance at Committee meetings is set out on page 25.
+The Committee meets at least three times a year and convenes additional meetings if required.
+Attendance at Committee meetings is set out on page 24.
 The Committee also meets with the internal and external auditors without the presence of management at least once a year.
 The Committee Chairman attends the Annual General Meeting to answer any questions relating to matters within the ambit of the Committee.